 - Discover UVic provides an opportunity for students in Grades 11 and 12 to learn about our academic programs and support services while experiencing our campus for yourself.

-- Grad photos will be taken from December 4th to 8th.
-Retake dates will be in the new year.
+- Grad photos will be taken (TBD) Retake dates will be in the new year.

 - Students will receive their graduation portrait in the folder handed to them during the recognition ceremony.
 Students who miss their Grad photo date will be handed a blank folder during the ceremony.
 Students must sign up in front of the office closer to the picture date.